What is a Reverse Mortgage and How does a Reverse Mortgage in Arizona work?

 - A non-borrowing spouse is essentially someone who is not on the note or deed

 - Here is an document that goes into detail about a non-borrowing spouses on a Reverse Mortgage

 The amount the homeowner can borrow depends on:

-- Age of the youngest borrower (minimum of age 62)
+- Age of the youngest borrower OR non-borrowing spouse is used in calculation

 - Current interest rate